NTTDATA-EMEA/tech-blog-aboczek/README.md

-# tech-blog-aboczek
+# Adam's Tech Blog Additions
-Contains code snippets used in blog articles written by Adam Boczek
+Contains code snippets used in blog articles written by Adam Boczek for the NTT DATA Blog.